Chinedum14/Vraken-Token/README.md

    Each transaction carries a small fee, currently set at 1%, which can be updated by the owner up to a maximum of 50%.
 The fee is sent to a specified feeRecipient address, potentially enabling rewards or supporting the projects ecosystem.

 4. **Burnable Tokens**
-   Holders can choose to burn VRK tokens to permanently reduce the circulation supply, providing a deflationary mechanism
+   Holders can choose to burn VRK tokens to permanently reduce the circulation supply, providing a deflationary mechanism.

 5. **Vesting Schedule**
    Vraken supports customizable vesting schedules, allowing for controlled release of tokens over time.
 This feature is especially useful for projects wanting to align incentives for investors, team members, or partners.